Skip to main content

 CategoryToolsWhat you can do

-Agent Management7 toolsCreate, configure, pause, and delete agents
+Agent Management11 toolsCreate, configure, pause, and delete agents

-Agent Messaging2 toolsSend messages and retrieve message history
+Agent Messaging3 toolsSend messages and retrieve conversation history

-Agent Filesystem5 toolsRead, write, and search files in agent workspaces
+Agent Filesystem17 toolsRead, write, search, and organize files in agent workspaces

-MCP Server Management5 toolsRegister servers and manage agent access
+MCP Server Management13 toolsRegister servers, manage agent access, and check health

 ToolDescription

-create_agentDeploy a new AI agent with custom configuration
+create_agentDeploy a new AI agent with custom configuration, system prompt, and initial files

-list_agentsList all your agents with filtering and pagination
+list_agentsList all your agents with filtering, sorting, and pagination

-update_agentUpdate an agent’s configuration, system prompt, or files
+update_agentUpdate agent configuration, system prompt, files, or MCP server access

 delete_agentDelete an agent and all its data